-Switzerland - Summary of Requirements
+Switzerland - Summary of Requirements for Animals

 Switzerland is not part of European Union (EU), but has adopted EU legislation for import of most species of live animals, semen, and embryos.
 Switzerland will accept an English-only health certificate.
 For species/commodities not listed below, please refer to the European Union website.